 - Philosophy of Teaching Statement (1-2 pages): A personal statement that communicates the goals and values that animate one's teaching.
-For more on teaching statements, see the CTL's website.
+For more on teaching statements, see the CCT's website.

 - Teaching Biography: A chronological list of all teaching assignments, including a brief description of each with such details as enrollment size, type of course, teaching role, and pedagogical approach.
 You may also list your pedagogical training and teaching awards in this document.

 - Self-Assessment Essay (1-2 pages): A reflective description of the steps taken to evaluate and improve one's teaching both in general and with respect to individual courses.
 This essay should evidence one's ability to think critically about and learn from one's own teaching.

 - Approach to Grading and Student Assessment (1-2 pages): A reflective statement describing one's approach to evaluating student learning.
 It should indicate how you measure student learning and how such measures are related to your pedagogical aims.

 - A representative syllabus from a course you have taught or plan to teach, along with a 1-2 page reflection on the course design and teaching methods (to be) employed.

 - Additional items that may also be attached:

 Students interested in assembling a portfolio will find the CCT's Workshop and Seminar on Teaching Portfolios particularly helpful.
 Additional information on teaching portfolios is also available on the CCT's website.